Types of punching bags explained: Which one is right for you?

 Key benefits of freestanding punching bags include:

-• 360-degree rotation capability, enabling natural footwork patterns and realistic sparring simulation during training sessions
+• 360-degree rotation – practise natural footwork and enjoy realistic sparring sessions.

-• Advanced shock absorption technology, protecting joints while maintaining realistic impact feedback for effective skill development
+• Advanced shock absorption – protects your joints while giving you real impact feedback for skill growth.

 Speed Bags